NREL/ReEDS-2.0/_sources/model_documentation.md.txt

 In addition to ensuring adequate capacity to satisfy long-term planning reserve requirements, ReEDS requires operational reliability---that is, the ability to continue operating the bulk power system in the event of a sudden disturbance {cite}`nercGlossaryTermsUsed2016`.
 In practice, ancillary reserve requirements ensure there is sufficient flexibility from supply-side and demand-side technologies to rebalance fluctuations in generation and demand.

-ReEDS represents three type of operating reserve products: spinning, regulation, and flexibility reserves {cite}`coleOperatingReservesLongTerm2018`.
+ReEDS represents three types of operating reserve products: spinning, regulation, and flexibility reserves {cite}`coleOperatingReservesLongTerm2018`.
 The requirement specified for each product in each time slice is a function of load, wind generation, and photovoltaic capacity (during daytime hours).[^ref47]
 Technologies providing these reserve products must be able to ramp their output within a certain amount of time.
 ReEDS can also represent a "combo" reserve product that combines the three operating reserve products into a single hybrid product.